 Investments.
-We maintain investments in other growers, packers and distributors of avocados located in the United States, Colombia, Peru We account for these non-marketable investments using the equity method of accounting if the investment gives us the ability to exercise and China significant influence over, but not control, an investee.
+We maintain investments in other growers, packers and distributors of avocados located in the United States, Colombia, Peru and China.
+We account for these non-marketable investments using the equity method of accounting if the investment gives us the ability to exercise significant influence over, but not control, an investee.
 Significant influence generally exists when we have an ownership interest representing between 20% and 50% of the voting stock of the investee.
 Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and our proportionate share of earnings or losses and distributions.
 We evaluate whether our equity method investments are impaired when certain indications of impairment are present.
 Although a current fair value below the recorded investment is an indicator of impairment, we recognize an impairment loss on our equity method investments only if the loss in value is deemed to be an other-than-temporaryimpairment ("OTTI").
 If an impairment of an equity method investment is determined to be other than temporary, we record an impairment charge sufficient to reduce the investment's carrying value to its fair value, which results in a new cost basis in the investment.
 The primary factors we consider in our determination of whether declines in fair value are other than temporary are the length of time that the fair value of the investment is below our carrying value; the severity of the decline; and the financial condition, operating performance and near term prospects of the investee.
 In addition, we consider the reason for the decline in fair value, be it general market conditions, industry specific or investee specific; and our intent and ability to hold the investment for a period of time sufficient to allow for a recovery in fair value.
 As our assessment of the fair value of our investments and any resulting impairment losses and the timing of when to recognize such charges requires judgment and includes estimates and assumptions, actual results could differ materially from our estimates and assumptions.
+During fiscal 2019 and 2018, there were no indicators of impairment that required us to test any of our equity method investments for impairment.
+If Moruga, our equity method investee, does not meet the long-term forecasts that were used to determine the fair value of the additional 30% interest we acquired during fiscal 2018, there is a possibility that this investment may recognize an OTTI in the future.
+We currently believe that Moruga's results will be in line with forecasts.